 Transport Yourself Back In Time at the “Grapevine Rails: Rolling Through Time” Exhibit

 Learn all about Grapevine’s railroad past, present and future at the “Grapevine Rails: Rolling Through Time” exhibit in Grapevine’s Tower Gallery.
 The exhibit showcases the fascinating ways the railroad impacted the growth of Grapevine from a farming community in the 1840s to the world class destination it is today, as well as the continuing evolution of transportation with TEXRail.
 Hear stories from the early days of steam rail and discover the Lone Star Hi-Railers Club 1,000 square-foot O-gauge model railroad display.
 Younger visitors can step back in time and play in the train yard featuring a replica of the Grapevine Vintage Railroad and the Grapevine Cotton Belt Depot.
 Explore the Grapevine Cotton Belt Depot and historical artifacts.
 The exhibit is open now through September 16, Monday through Friday, 8 a.m. – 5 p.m., Saturday 10 a.m. – 6:30 p.m. and Sunday, noon – 5 p.m.
 Admission and parking are free.
-636 S. Main St.
+636 S. Main St. If you want to learn more about model railroading click here.

 Save Some Cash at Grapevine Mills